-Metric Threshold (50% Payout) Target (100% Payout) Maximum (200% Payout) Cumulative Adjusted EPS \$15.11 \$16.11 \$17.31 Actual \$18.29
+Metric Threshold (50% Payout) Target (100% Payout) Maximum (200% Payout) Cumulative Adjusted EPS \$17.44 \$ 18.14 \$19.76 Actual \$19.20

-For LPP 9, the cumulative adjusted EPS goals from continuing operations ranged from a threshold level of \$15.11, below which no payout would occur, to \$17.31 or higher, which would have yielded shares equal to 200% of the target number.
-A result of \$16.11 in cumulative adjusted EPS from continuing operations would have yielded shares equal to 100% of the target number.
-This target represented a 17% increase over the EPS target for the eighth cycle of our Leadership Performance Program established for the performance period from 2013 through 2015 ("LPP 8").
-Our actual cumulative adjusted EPS from continuing operations %18.29, resulting in a payout at 200% of target.
+For LPP 10, the cumulative adjusted EPS goals from continuing operations ranged from a threshold level of \$17.44, below which no payout would occur, to \$19.76 or higher, which would have yielded shares equal to 200% of the target number.
+A result of \$18.14 in cumulative adjusted EPS from continuing operations would have yielded shares equal to 100% of the target number.
+This target represented a 12.6% increase over the EPS target for the ninth cycle of our LPP established for the performance period from 2014 through 2016 ("LPP 9").
+Our actual cumulative adjusted EPS from continuing operations for the three-year period (after permitted adjustments, as described below) was \$19.20, resulting in a payout at 175% of target.

-The adjusted EPS from continuing operations results for LPP 9 include adjustments detailed by the plan governing LPP 9 and approved by the Compensation Committee.
-For each year of the performance period associated with LPP 9, adjustments to EPS from continuing operations were approved by the Compensation Committee to address the impact of extraordinary legal settlements and an error in deferred tax purchase accounting related to the Hewitt acquisition.
-Each NEO participated in LPP 9.
+The adjusted EPS from continuing operations results for LPP 10 include adjustments detailed by the plan governing LPP 10 and approved by the Compensation Committee.
+For each year of the performance period associated with LPP 10, adjustments to EPS from continuing operations were approved by the Compensation Committee to address the impact of extraordinary legal settlements, the divestiture of our benefits administration and business process outsourcing platform, and restructuring savings.
+Each NEO (other than Mr. McGill) received a distribution under LPP 10.